Choosing a hosting provider can be difficult, given that there are several factors you’ll need to consider before making that final purchase.

 - CPU/RAM – Speed resources such as CPU/RAM are responsible for executing scripts on your website requiring it to run.
-More CPU/RAM means your website is going to run faster, so you’ll want to consider this if you’re creating an eCommerce website for example.
+More CPU/RAM means your website will run faster, so you’ll want to consider this if you’re creating an eCommerce website, for example.

-- Disk Space – a lot of providers tend to bump this up because more disk space reads better, however, a vast majority of people end up under-utilising the amount of disk space given to their plan, and may be better off going for plans that offer less disk space and more bandwidth/speed resources.
+- Disk Space – Many providers tend to bump this up because more disk space reads better.
+However, most people end up under-utilising the amount of disk space given to their plan and may be better off going for plans that offer less disk space and more bandwidth/speed resources.

-- Security Measures – this includes things like firewalls, spam filtering, virus protection, and automatic CMS updates which are important to minimise potential or future security issues.
+- Security Measures include firewalls, spam filtering, virus protection, and automatic CMS updates, essential to minimise potential or future security issues.

-- Backup Solutions – we all want to make sure that we don’t lose any critical data, so having an automatic backup solution in place can make sure that if anything does catastrophically go wrong, your hosting provider will always be able to get you back up and running shortly.
+- Backup Solutions – we all want to make sure that we don’t lose any critical data, so having an automatic backup solution in place can ensure that if anything does catastrophically go wrong, your hosting provider will always be able to get you back up and running shortly.

-You’ll be surprised to find a website hosting provider who doesn’t offer a migration service, however, keep in mind they’re not always free.
+You’ll be surprised to find a website hosting provider that doesn’t offer a migration service; however, keep in mind they’re not always free.

 They may be able to do it, but it may come at a cost that could surprise you.

-Keep in mind that only a limited amount of providers offer Windows-based services, and most websites that rely on Windows elements (ASP, .NET or requires MSSQL databases) will have a very difficult time being migrated to any sort of hosting provider given its limited support and compatibility.
+Keep in mind that only a limited amount of providers offer Windows-based services, and most websites that rely on Windows elements (ASP, .NET, or requires MSSQL databases) will have a challenging time being migrated to any hosting provider given its limited support and compatibility.

-There are 5 simple rules to follow when purchasing hosting because it can be quite a confusing concept for those who haven’t delved into this area before, but stick to these guidelines to make sure that you’re buying the right service for you – not what just looks good on paper.
+There are five simple rules to follow when purchasing hosting because it can be quite a confusing concept for those who haven’t delved into this area before, but stick to these guidelines to make sure that you’re buying the exemplary service for you – not what looks good on paper.